Share your experiences of children’s cancer or tumour care

 - You or your child can decide not to take part or withdraw at any time – even after the interview has started, without giving a reason.

 - If your child takes part and you would like to stay with your child during the interview, you are more than welcome to.
-However, please also allow your child to express their views about their care, so we can collect the views and experiences of children.
+However, please also allow your child to express their views about their care so that we can collect the views and experiences of children.

 - It does not matter if you have answered the Under 16 Cancer Patient Experience Survey previously – you can still take part.